codescapade/aeons/Readme.md

 - `aeons setup` - Run the aeons setup process.
 - `aeons create [project name]` - Create a project in the current directory using the starter template.
 - `aeons atlas` Inside an Aeons project it will generate the sprite atlas from the `atlas.json` config.
+- `aeons location [kha]` - Shows the aeons path.
+If kha is added it shows the kha path.
 - `aeons build [platform]` - Inside an Aeons project it will build the project for the chosen platform.

 for example `aeons build html5` or `eaons build windows`
 For available platforms see [Kha](https://github.com/Kode/Kha)
 <br/>